-Having just returned from an epic workshop to The Galapagos Islands with 18 guests, I thought it would be good to jot down my feelings regarding how to get the most out of your Galapagos photography trip, photo ops, camera and lens choices, and other gear you're considering for your Galapagos trip.
-Oh, don't worry that you missed this trip, we're going back, first week or so of May, 2014.
-(Want to get in early?
-Contact us).
-There are plenty of options for The Galapagos - but if you're serious about photography, I really recommend a photo specific trip!
+Having just returned from an epic workshop to The Galápagos Islands, I thought it would be good to jot down my feelings regarding how to get the most out of your Galápagos photography trip, photo ops, camera and lens choices, and other gear you're considering for your Galápagos trip.
+Oh by the way, we're going back, May 2020.
+There are plenty of options for The Galápagos - but if you're serious about photography, I really recommend a photo specific trip!
 The reason for this is that every island visit is geared around photography–you'll be first on the islands, and last to leave, maximizing the potential to capture great wildlife in great light.
 You'll be among a group that is like-minded, and not "rushed along" to the next spot on the itinerary.
 We work hard to make sure this happens on our workshops.
-Some small travel details: avoid Quito, it's further away and everything involved is just more of your precious time taken away from you.
-Rather, fly through Guayaquil, enjoy a 15-minute ride from the airport to your hotel, and also the very cool Malacon (waterfront) and the 400 steps up to Cerro Santa Ana.
+Some small travel details: try avoid Quito, it's further away and everything involved is just more of your precious time taken away from you.
+Rather, fly through Guayaquil, enjoy a 15-minute ride from the airport to your hotel, and also the very cool Malecón (waterfront) and the 400 steps up to Cerro Santa Ana.

 Cameras and Lenses

 If you're serious about your photography, you're going to agonize about gear for this trip, that's understandable!
 I can make it easy.
-You'll of course need two cameras (in case of failure).
+You'll of course need two cameras (in case of failure or accidental damage).
 You will be VERY close to many animals, and then of course there are some you'll need "reach" for.
 My recommended kit is as follows:

-- High megapixel, fast focusing and responsive DSLR: Full-frame Canon or Nikon recommended - sure, a 1Dx or a D4 is going to help with birds in flight but most subjects in Galapagos (even some birds in flight) are quite cooperative and the super fast frame rate of the 1Dx or D4 isn't necessary.
-And yes, you can do just fine with a crop body such as the Canon 7D or Nikon D7100 etc.
+A fast-focusing and responsive Mirrorless or DSLR body: Sure, a Sony a9 or Canon 1Dx or a Nikon D4 is going to help with birds in flight but most subjects in Galápagos (even some birds in flight) are quite cooperative and the super fast frame rate of these cameras isn't necessary.
+You can do just fine with a full frame or crop body from Sony, Canon, Nikon.

-If you carry the mirrorless with 24-70 equivalent and the DSLR with 80 or 100 to 400mm equivalent you'll never miss a shot.
-Keep in mind, the island visits are sort of "scheduled" so you'll have to be able to keep up with your Naturalist Guide.
-Of course, on our workshops in Galapagos, we're all photographers, so we get on shore first in the morning, stay as long as possible at great sightings, and we're the last to leave in the evenings.
-This is an important factor to consider when planning your Galapagos photography trip - you can't do this when you're part of a general "tour".
+If you carry a kit like I'm describing, you'll never miss a shot.
+Keep in mind, the island visits are sort of "scheduled" and while we definitely spent more time at great sightings, you'll have to be able to keep up with your Naturalist Guide.
+Not being bogged down by too much gear is important.
+Of course, on our workshops in Galápagos, we're all photographers, so we get on shore first in the morning, stay as long as possible at great sightings, and we're the last to leave in the evenings.
+This is an important factor to consider when planning your Galápagos photography trip - you can't do this when you're part of a general tourist "tour".

-There's one more important piece of lens kit: for the mirrorless system, bring along a 600mm equivalent.
-Panasonic makes one (the 100-300) that is 200-600mm equivalent!
-It's extremely useful for small lizards, Sally Lightfoot Crabs and also birds.
-Remember, in The Galapagos, you can't venture off the trail so sometimes the extra reach comes in super handy.
-Some of you are thinking: Andy, why not a 200-400mm Nikkor or the new 200-400 Canon?
-Simply put: they are way too ungainly to handle and use on the Islands in Galapagos.
-One needs to be light, nimble and quick - and so that's why I recommend the 70-200 for both Canon and Nikon, and the 80-400 Nikkor and 100-400 Canon.
-And for far-off wildlife, that 600 reach on the mirrorless system is pretty handy to have!
+Having that 400mm lens on a crop body gives you a 600mm field of view, and is quite handy for the smaller creatures that might be a bit off the paths, like lizards and Sally Lightfoot crabs.
+Remember, in The Galápagos, you can't venture off the trail so sometimes the extra reach comes in super handy.
+Some of you are thinking: Andy, why not my 200-400mm Nikkor or my 200-400 Canon, or my 500, 600mm primes?
+Simply put: they are way too heavy and difficult to handle and use on the Islands in Galápagos.
+One needs to be light, nimble and quick - and so that's why I recommend the 70-200, 80-400 or 100-400 zooms.
+There are some great 4x 150-600 zooms from Tamron and Sigma as well.
 To be clear: I'm not saying that you can't use the super long Canon or Nikon Teles - I am saying that there are really good alternatives and you'll be happier with something easier to handle.